Travel

 Upper Clapton Road

-I live on the boundary “dividing” (quotes because it’s not like there’s a wall) Stoke Newington and Clapton and absolutely love that I get the benefits of both neighbourhoods.
+I lived on the boundary “dividing” (quotes because it’s not like there’s a wall) Stoke Newington and Clapton and absolutely loved that I got the benefits of both neighbourhoods.
 Stoke Newington is like a quaint, mature village whereas Clapton is its rascally younger brother.
 Though it’s not too far from Dalston and Shoreditch, Clapton still maintains that off-the-beaten-path feel.
 Clapton has two main streets: Upper/Lower Clapton Road and Chatsworth Road.
 Upper Clapton Road is perhaps known as the less “nice” and “wrong” side of Clapton but that’s incredibly subjective.
-I live very close by and there are plenty of gems here that escape the lower end of Clapton.
+I lived very close by and there are plenty of gems here that escape the lower end of Clapton.

 IMG_3431